vsbnprashant/m2cleaner/README.md

 # m2cleaner

-Simply clean your m2 by running python m2clean.py
+Replace the path with your m2 directory path and clean your m2 by running 'python m2clean.py'.